couchbaselabs/docs-ng/content/couchbase-sdk-java-1.2/appendix-release-notes.markdown

  * [SPY-146](http://www.couchbase.com/issues/browse/SPY-146): When using persistence and
-   replication constraints (that is, PersistTo and ReplicateTo), together with "special" UTF-8 characters that take up 2 bytes instead of one (for example the pound sign or euro sign), in 1.2.2 and below it doesn't work (a normal set() will work, but a set with a constraint will lead to a timeout).
+   replication constraints (that is, PersistTo and ReplicateTo), together with "special" UTF-8 characters that take up 2 bytes instead of one (for example the pound sign or euro sign), in 1.2.2 and earlier it doesn't work&dash;a normal set() works, but a set with a constraint will lead to a time-out.
 Now the UTF-8 key is properly encoded for the underlying protocol.

  * [SPY-144](http://www.couchbase.com/issues/browse/SPY-144): During special failure conditions
-   on the server side, it could be the case that the callback stack of an operation grows out of bounds.
+   on the server side, the callback stack of an operation might grow out of bounds.
 This is now mitigated, improving the general stability of the client.

- * [SPY-136](http://www.couchbase.com/issues/browse/SPY-136): When a node is rebooted and a client newer than 1.2.1 is used, it could be the case that the SASL (authentication) mechanism list does not respond immediately, leading to authentication failures.
-Now, the client waits until a valid responds gets returned.
+ * [SPY-136](http://www.couchbase.com/issues/browse/SPY-136): When a node is rebooted and a client later than 1.2.1 is used, the SASL (authentication) mechanism list might not respond immediately, leading to authentication failures.
+Now, the client waits until a valid responds is returned.

  * [JCBC-380](http://www.couchbase.com/issues/browse/JCBC-380): When Couchbase Server is
-   configured with an alternative admin port (not using the 8091), the SDK is now aware of the change completely and does not enforce you to use 8091.
+   configured with an alternative admin port (not using 8091), the SDK is now aware of the change completely and does not force you to use 8091.
 This is a regression fix.

 <a id="couchbase-sdk-java-rn_1-2-2a"></a>